taosdata/TDengine/docs/en/12-taos-sql/30-join.md

 ### Driving Table

-The table used for driving Join queries which is the left table in the Left Join series and the right table in the Right Join series.
+The table used for driving Join queries is the left table in the Left Join series and the right table in the Right Join series.

 ### Join Conditions